 Installing Neovim

-Check here for five easy steps in setting up Ubuntu on Windows.
+Check this guide for setting up Ubuntu on Windows.

 sudo apt install neovim